DPF Delete: From Regeneration Types to Removing DPF-Related DTCs

 - Use in off-road or racing applications where emission rules do not apply.

-There are two main methods for DPF Delete/ DPF off:
+There are two main methods for DPF Delete:

-Physical removal: The DPF filter is physically taken out and replaced with a straight pipe or dummy filter.
+Physical removal: The DPF filter is physically remove and replaced with a straight pipe or dummy filter or install downpipe.

-Software delete: ECU software is modified to disable DPF functionality and prevent related fault codes.
+Software delete: ECU software is modified to disable DPF functionality or regeneration and prevent related fault codes or limp mode.

 DPF Delete Through ECU Tuning/ ECU Reflash

-This method involves modifying the engine’s software to turn off the DPF function within the ECU.
-It disables regeneration cycles and removes DPF-related diagnostic trouble codes (DTCs).
+This method involves modifying the engine’s calibration and parameter to turn off the DPF function and regeneration within the ECU.
+It disables regeneration cycles and removes DPF related diagnostic trouble codes (DTCs).

 Pros and Cons of DPF via ECU Tuning/ ECU Reflash